sethweiland/transfers/README.md

 ### Notes about which Jupyter Notebooks are what:
 * WebScrapping Includes webscrapping some statistics from wikipedia for goals and appearances, it is pretty messy.
-* EDA and Modeling Notebook has some graphs and all organized modeling, also has some building of additional features
+* **EDA and Modeling Notebook has some graphs and all organized modeling, also has some building of additional feature (this might be all you need to see) **
 * "Where I Scrubbed and joined Fifa Video Game Player Attributes...ipynb" is where I scrubbed and joined fifa video game player attributes
 * I later merged these fifa video game attributes with the main transfer market price dataframe, and match statistics data frame in the main: "EDA and Modeling Notebook"